A freelance writer and mentor who loves to make a difference in one's life through my articles.

 Communication is vital to every relationship in our lives.
 Words are very powerful.
 They can either bring pain and hurt someone or bring encouragement to others.
 We must be careful of how we speak to others and the proper time to speak to others.

 When we choose our words carefully and wisely, then we take a special interest in how we relate to others.
 These truths in the Book of Proverbs give us wise principles in how we speak to others, whom we should speak to, and whom to be aware of.

 He that answer a matter before he hears it, it is folly and shame unto him.
 (Proverbs 18:13)

 This is a very important principle of humbling ourselves to listen, listen and hear all the facts first before giving a clear answer.
 This can be applied to every person we speak to in our lives.
 If we answer a matter before hearing it, it is folly.
-Folly in the Hebrew means foolishness and sham in the Hebrew is confusion and dishonor.
+Folly in Hebrew means foolishness and sham in Hebrew is confusion and dishonor.

 He that handles a matter wisely shall find good: and whoso trusts in the Lord, happy is he.
 (Prov.
 16:20)

 A soft answer turns away wrath: but grievous words stir up anger.
 (Proverbs 15:1)